By-election: Ireland

 A by-election held in Dublin South-West during 2014 provided a very surprising upset.
 The Sinn Féin candidate, Cathal King, was the favourite to take the seat.
 Sinn Féin had done extremely well in the area during that year's local elections.
 Sinn Féin captured high percentages of the first preference vote across the constituency.
 However, the Anti-Austerity Alliance candidate, Paul Murphy, was elected on the eighth count.
-Despite Murphy having received a lower first preference total than Cathal King, he outperformed the Sinn Féin candidate in attracting transfers.
+Although Murphy had received a lower first preference total than Cathal King, he outperformed the Sinn Féin candidate in attracting transfers.
 Murphy then took his seat in the 31st Dáil.
 As a direct result of this defeat in the by-election, Sinn Féin hardened their stance against Irish Water and called for the complete abolition of water charges in Ireland.

 United Kingdom

-In 1965 the British Foreign Secretary Patrick Gordon Walker stood in the Leyton by-election for election to the UK Parliament, having been defeated in controversial circumstances in Smethwick at the previous year's general election.
+In 1965, the British Foreign Secretary Patrick Gordon Walker stood in the Leyton by-election for election to the UK Parliament, having been defeated in controversial circumstances in Smethwick at the previous year's general election.
 His appointment as a senior minister while not a member of either house of Parliament was against convention, and he therefore sought to regularise the position by standing in the first available by-election, which was at Leyton in January 1965.
 However a strong swing against Labour resulted in Gordon Walker's defeat: as a result, he resigned as Foreign Secretary.

 United States

 In 2010, Republican Scott Brown defeated Martha Coakley in the Massachusetts special election to the United States Senate.
 Coakley, a Democrat, had been widely expected to win, but Brown unexpectedly closed the gap and won, a shocking result in the heavily-Democratic state of Massachusetts.
 This eliminated the Democratic Party's filibuster-proof majority of 60 votes.
-Another shocking upset occurred in the 2017 special election in Alabama, one of the most heavily Republican states in the nation.
-Democrat Doug Jones defeated Republican Roy Moore in a close race after Moore was credibly accused of sexual assault by multiple women.
+Another upset occurred in the 2017 special election in Alabama, one of the most heavily Republican states in the nation.
+Democrat Doug Jones defeated Republican Roy Moore in a close race after Moore was accused of sexual assault by multiple women.